chandan22140/Classroom_Plagiarism_Analyser/README.md

    - The content is extracted into a folder named after the archive, without needing manual intervention.

 3. **`merger.py`**
-   - This script processes the `EXTRACTED` folder created by the `extracter.py` script, looks for all `.java` files, and merges them into a new directory called `PROCESSED`.
+   - This script processes the `EXTRACTED` folder created by the `extracter.py` and `nested_zip_remover.py` scripts, looks for all `.java` files, and merges them into a new directory called `PROCESSED`.
-   - Each `.java` file is renamed based on its source folder to avoid name conflicts.
+   - Each `.java` file is renamed based on its source folder to avoid name conflicts generally created due to multiple turn-ins.
    - It handles multiple variations of the same submission by merging them into a common folder based on the base name.

 ### Usage